 To get a sense of the “Real Florida,” visit the Lyonia Environmental Center in Deltona.
 The center has a number of interactive and informative exhibits as well as a Scrub Jay habitat and nature walk.

 Learn about the various ecosystems that make up this area of Florida, as well as the Florida Scrub Jay.
 The Florida Scrub Jay is the only bird species truly native to the state of Florida.
-It is also listed as threatened on the endangered species list and therefore places like the Lyonia Environmental Center are important in preserving the species habitat.
+It is also listed as threatened on the endangered species list and therefore places like the Lyonia Environmental Center are important in preserving the species’ habitat.
+The nature trail here is short and you can easily visit within an hour.

 Art in West Volusia

-West Volusia is home to an amazing art scene, much of which is centered in the city of DeLand.
+West Volusia is home to an amazing fine arts scene, much of which is centered in the city of DeLand.
 The city is home to the Museum of Art – DeLand, which in turn has worked on some of the following projects.

 Wings of the West